JongseobBaek/inet/doc/src/users-guide/ch-diffserv.rst

 terms of C++ it means, that the simple module owning the :gate:`out` gate, or which is connected to the :gate:`out` gate of the compound module, must implement the :cpp:`IPassiveQueue` interface.
-The next module asks a packet by calling the :func:`requestPacket()` method of this interface.
+The next module asks a packet by calling the :fun:`requestPacket()` method of this interface.

 .. _usr:sec:diffserv:simple-modules: